Stake ETH with the protocol that's secure by design and transparent by nature.

 Liquid Collective's diversified Node Operator set reduces correlation (and its associated slashing risks) by spreading stake round-robin across a distributed network of independent Node Operators.

 Initial node operators in the Liquid Collective protocol include industry veterans such as Coinbase Cloud, who are required to meet leading security, compliance, and performance measures.
-These best-in-class Node Operators provide the protocol's enterprise-grade validator infrastructure, including multi-cloud, multi-region, and multi-client infrastructure with global distribution, and double-signing protection.
+These best-in-class Node Operators provide the protocol's enterprise-grade validator infrastructure, including multi-cloud, multi-region, multi-client infrastructure with global distribution, and double-signing protection.

 As part of the Collective's aim for the protocol to set liquid staking's multichain standard, Liquid Collective will be releasing an open-source standard for validator risk, security, and performance to the ecosystem, which will be monitored onchain for full transparency into the protocol's performance.